-Prerequisite(s): Any BSC, MCB, ZOO, or BOT general
+Prerequisite(s): Any BSC, MCB, ZOO, or BOT

-education course.
+general education course.
+Repeatable for Credit: Yes

 This is a course that familiarizes the students with research projects or certain aspects of research carried out under the direct supervision of an instructor.
 This course is intended to help students acquire skills in applying research principles and obtaining practice in the rigorous data collection and reporting.
 A paper presentation of research within the content area is required.
 Students can sign up for 1-3 credit hours for this course, depending on scope of project/study.
 Course may be repeated up to four times for a maximum of 12 credit hours.